 M. Archer Sr. says “Pros: Fits very comfortably in your hand.
 Low maintenance stainless steel blade.
 Sturdy.
 Works well when used to pry objects loose.
 Bright orange handle makes locating easy in grass/brush.
 Cons: No sheath.
 No depth markings on blade.
 I’ve recently taken up the hobby of metal detecting as a way to get myself out of the house to do more than garage and yard work.
 I knew I needed a tool that would let me dig in the varied, sometimes difficult ground types in and around my area of Virginia.
 And, I wanted to make sure it could cut a clean plug to easily pop back into the cavity, once I had plucked out my find.”

-Foraging is about knowing what you’re looking at and in the forest, there’s a lot of minuscule details that you’ll need a good gander at!
+Foraging is about knowing what you’re looking at and in the forest, there are a lot of minuscule details that you’ll need a good gander at!
 This Carson TriView Folding Loupes with Built-in Case is a great on-hand magnifier.
-Small enough to fit in pants or bag pocket, they come with three fold-out magnifying glasses for different strengths of magnification.
+Small enough to fit in pants or bag pockets, they come with three fold-out magnifying glasses for different strengths of magnification.
 One 3X/5.5X/8.5X folding loupe costs $5.99.

 tmachines says “This is an extremely nice magnifying glass for the professional or amateur collector of coin(s) or anything needing magnification of other important/educational needs.
 This is a highly recommended product and should be considered speculatively as it is a value and at the magnifications PCGS and other professional grading companies use as of magnification 5x/10x/15x.
 The service offered by Amazon and this seller are always a pleasure to do business with from a consumer standpoint.
 You won’t be disappointed here whatever your needs and expectations might be regarding service and satisfaction.
 KUDOS!!!!”